 Decreases from 14 days to 48 hours the amount of time that a person has to notify BAH of any movement of farmed Cervidae from one premises to another.
 Requires BAH to notify all registered cervid farmers when a farmed cervid anywhere in the state tests positive for chronic wasting disease (CWD) and prohibits any off-site movement of farmed Cervidae statewide for at least 72 hours.
 Requires BAH to examine movement on and off the premises where the infected animal was located and take reasonable action necessary to slow or prevent the further spread of CWD.
-Requires the destruction and disposal of a cervid herd when one or more animals in the herd test positive for CWD.
+Generally requires the destruction and disposal of a cervid herd when one or more animals in the herd test positive for CWD.
+Specifies that an animal in the herd that tests negative for CWD using a BAH-approved live animal test does not need to be destroyed.
 Requires the owner to maintain required fencing and post the premises where the herd was formerly located for at least the next five years.
 Requires the owner to disclose these requirements to any potential buyer of the property.